codeface-io/SwiftObserver/README.md

 // ^^ sends updates of type String, replacing nil with "untitled"
 ~~~

-The above example replaces `nil` values with `"untitled"`.
 If you want `unwrap` to never actually send the default, just filter out `nil` values before:

 ~~~swift
 let title = Var<String>().new().filter{ $0 != nil }.unwrap("")